Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 Marine Corps Installations Pacific

 OKINAWA, Japan – U.S. Marines from Camps Kinser, Hansen, and Schwab, and their surrounding communities, worked together at various nature sites during the annual celebration of Earth Day across Okinawa on April 21-22.
-The Government and External Affairs (G-7) and General Facilities, Environmental Affairs branch, both under Marine Corps Installations Pacific, organized these off-base events for military personnel to work together with the local community.
+The Government and External Affairs (G-7) and General Facilities, Environmental Affairs branch, of Marine Corps Installations Pacific, organized these off-base events for military personnel to work together with the local community.

 Ever since the Department of the Navy’s recognition of Earth Day in the 1990’s, military personnel have organized annual events with their local communities to raise environmental awareness and create a cleaner world.
 Every year, an Earth Day theme is assigned to provide commanders with guidance how to tailor their events.
 This year’s theme is “Communities, Critical Infrastructure, and Climate Action.”

-Marine Corps installations in Okinawa teamed up with their neighboring communities; Camp Kinser and Urasoe City at Aja River; Camp Hansen and Kin Town at Nature Mirai; and Camp Schwab and Ogimi Village at Ta-Taki Waterfall.
+Marine Corps installations in Okinawa teamed up with their neighboring communities; Camp Kinser and Urasoe City at Aja River; Camp Hansen and Kin Town at Nature Mirai; and Camp Schwab and Ogimi Village at Ta-taki Waterfall.

 The Aja River runs through Okinawa’s southwestern coast toward the center of the island and splits Naha City and Urasoe City.
 The Uchima District originally utilized the Aja River for the Ryukyu Kingdom’s trade port.